 Almost 70% of hiring managers say that “adaptability” is the most important soft skill they screen candidates for.
 Why?
-Because as recent events have proved, the company’s ability to adapt to unforeseen events and pivot fast is crucial for survival on the markets.
+Because as recent events have proved, the company’s ability to adapt to unforeseen events and pivot fast is crucial for survival in the markets.
 So flexibility and adaptability interview questions have become the norm among employers.

 In this post, we explain why flexibility skills are in such high demand and provide a roaster of sample interview questions and answers you may face during your job interview.

-What are Flexibility Skills?
+What Are Flexibility Skills?

 Flexibility skills indicate your ability to rapidly adjust to a new way of doing certain things.
 They indicate your capacity to confidently deal with unexpected problems, think creatively, and perform tasks outside of your core competencies.